 CLIC-CSC funding is provided to all students of CLIC Universities studying in China.
 This funding includes:

-- housing subsidy at Nankai university (if living in on-campus housing)
+- housing subsidy at SJTU (if living in on-campus housing)

 - monthly stipend (paid in China, usually towards the end of the program)